markdingo/autoreverse/FAQ.md

 which defines a single in-bailiwick name server of `autoreverse.yourdomain` and makes `autoreverse` authoritative for supplying that information.

-If you prefer, The NS entry need not be in-bailiwick, as shown with this snippet:
+If you prefer, the name server addresses need not be in-bailiwick, as shown with this
+snippet:

 ```sh